Uberspace/lab/source/guide_jupyter-notebook.rst

  Successfully installed pip-20.1.1
  [isabell@stardust ~]$

-.. note:: If you are using :manual_anchor:`pip <lang-python.html#pip>` with the default configured Python 2.7.5 you may get a syntax error while the installation of jupyter.
+.. note:: If you are using :manual_anchor:`pip <lang-python.html#pip>` with the default configured Python 2.7.5 you may get a syntax error while installing jupyter.
 This guide uses pip3 so you do not need to change it.

 Installation
 ============